Ghini/ghini.desktop-docs.i18n/doc/installing.rst

    How to save a batch file, and how to run it: check the the quite detailed instructions given for ``devinstall.bat``.

-If you need to generate PDF reports, you can use the XLS based report generator and you will need to download and install `Apache FOP
+If you would like to generate and print PDF reports using Ghini's default report generator then you will need to download and install `Apache FOP
 <http://xmlgraphics.apache.org/fop/>`_.
 After extracting the FOP archive
 you will need to include the directory you extracted to in your PATH.

-If you choose for PostScript reports, you can use the Mako based report generator and there are no further dependencies.

 .. rubric:: Next...